MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 description: Open reports, apps, and workspaces from the Microsoft Fabric Home.
 Learn how to change your layout and feature your important content.
 author: mihart
 ms.author: mihart
-ms.service: fabric
 ms.topic: conceptual
 ms.date: 05/01/2023
 ---

-# Find your new, recent, favorite, and shared items in [!INCLUDE [product-name](../includes/product-name.md)] Home
+# Navigate to your items from [!INCLUDE [product-name](../includes/product-name.md)] Home

-This article gives a high level view of [!INCLUDE [product-name](../includes/product-name.md)] Home.
+This article gives a high level view of navigating to your items and actions from [!INCLUDE [product-name](../includes/product-name.md)] Home.
 Each product experience has its own Home, and there are similarities that they all share.
 Those similarities are described below.
 For detailed information about **Home** for a particular product experience, such as Reflex Home, visit the relevant page for that product experience.
 Links to those pages are provided at the end of this article.

 ## Overview of Home